maayane/PhotoFit/README.md

 ### Edit the params.py file

-The content of the parameters file `params.py` is fully detailed in the section [The parameters file in details](https://github.com/maayane/PhotoFit/blob/master/README.md#the-parameters-file-in-details).
+The first step is to edit the content of the parameters file `params.py` as detailed in [this section](https://github.com/maayane/PhotoFit/blob/master/README.md#the-parameters-file-in-details).
+Unless you want to give it a try with the default parameters, which allow you to run `PhotoFit` on the test data from PTF 13dqy ([Yaron et al 2018](https://ui.adsabs.harvard.edu/#abs/2017NatPh..13..510Y/abstract)), as explained [here](https://github.com/maayane/PhotoFit/blob/master/README.md#give-it-a-try-with-the-test-data).

-After every modification of `params.py`, rerun
+After every modification of `params.py`, don't forget to rerun the following command from your `PhotoFit` directory

 ```python
 >>> python setup.py install
 ```
-from your `PhotoFit` directory

 ### Calculate the evolution of R and T